 This is the story of Henrietta Lacks, an African American woman, whose cells became the basis for the first “immortal” cell line in modern medicine.
 It is also a story of ethics and privilege.

 About the Piece

-The project begins with the story of the HeLa cells, the first line of human cells to be cultivated.
-The cells were taken from Henrietta Lacks, an African American woman, who died of cervical cancer in 1951.
-During the treatment against the tumor, the cells were extracted from Henrietta Lacks and passed on to a laboratory without her knowledge.
-There, it was discovered that the cells were “immortal”.
-From these cells, the scientists were able to grow the first human cell line.
-With these cells, many medical discoveries became possible, such as polio vaccination, or advances in cancer and HIV/AIDS research.
+The dance project confronts the history of the HeLa cells, the first human cell line to be cultivated in a laboratory.
+The cells were taken from Henrietta Lacks, an African American woman who died of cervical cancer in 1951.
+During treatment against the tumor, the cells were extracted and passed on to a laboratory without her knowledge.
+There it was discovered that the cells were “immortal”, that they keep dividing infinitely.
+Scientists were able to grow the first human cell line out of them, and later made numerous medical discoveries such as polio vaccination, as well as advances in cancer and HIV/AIDS research.

 Concept: Christoph Winkler | Dance: Lois Alexander | Production Manager: laura Biagioni |Technical Director: Fabian Eichner | Video Installation: Josephine Freiberg | Production Assistant: Gabriella Fiore |

 A Christoph Winkler production in collaboration with Ballhaus Ost.
 Funded by the Berliner Senatsverwaltung für Kultur and Europa.